 Log, taking account of all applicable legislative and policy obligations, a record of the facts of the verification process, including a reference relating to the verification processes and the date and time of verification.

+[US / EZP800-63-2: §5.3.1.2.1]

 Guidance: The facts of the verification process should include the specific record information (source, unique reference, value/content) used in establishing the applicant’s identity, and will be determined by the specific processes used and documents accepted by the CSP.
 The CSP need not retain these records itself if it uses a third-party service which retains such records securely and to which the CSP has access when required, in which case it must retain a record of the identity of the third-party service providing the verification service or the location at which the (in-house) verification was performed.

 AL2_ID_VRC#020 Verification Records for Affiliated Applicants